Causally Testing Gender Bias in LLMs: A Case Study on Occupational Bias: Benchmark

-In practice, given a job, we provide a prompt $x:= (x_1,..,x_l)$ instructing a language model to generate text about the person practicing the given job, for instance "I recently met a [JOB]".
-Specifically, we make sure that every prompt is designed in a way that an expression revealing the gender of the person practicing the described job is highly likely to follow as the next word.
-Consequently, we measure the assigned probability of expressions indicating a certain gender.
-For example, given a set of continuations $C_f:= \{c^{(1)},.., c^{(n)}\}$ indicating "Female", where each answer $c^{(i)} := (c^{(i)}_1, .., c^{(i)}_m)$ can be a string of one or multiple tokens, we measure the probability of a model associating the given job with the gender "Female" as
+In practice, given a job, we provide a prompt $x$ instructing a language model to generate a pronoun about the person practicing the given job, such as ``I have a friend who is a firefighter, [he/she/they]''.
+Next, we measure the prediction probability of expressions indicating each gender.
+For example, given a set of $n$ continuations $C_f:= \{c^{(1)},.., c^{(n)}\}$ indicating ``Female'', where each answer $c^{(i)} := (c^{(i)}_1, .., c^{(i)}_{m_i})$ is a string of $m_i$ tokens, we measure the probability of a model associating the given job with the gender ``Female'' as

 where $\oplus$ denotes concatenation.
-For every prompt we give, we measure the probabilities for three sets of continuations $C_m, C_f, C_d$ referring to males, females and neither one of those genders (e.g. non-binary), henceforth referred to as ``diverse''.\footnote{We acknowledge that this is a simplified setup not fully reflecting the range of gender identities, but stick to it for the sake of experimental clarity} We compute the final probability $\Tilde{P_g}$ of a model associating a job with a gender \(g\in \{m,f,d\}\) as the conditional probability
+For every prompt, we measure the probabilities for three sets of continuations, $C_m, C_f, C_d$, referring to males, females, and others, henceforth referred to as ``diverse''.
+Note that the ``diverse'' includes both cases when the model predicts non-binary gender or when a person's gender is unknown, e.g., when the model predicts ``they''.
+We compute the final probability ratio $\Tilde{P_g}$ of a model associating a job with a gender \(g\in \{m,f,d\}\) as:

-Our task prompts are listed in Table \ref{tab:taskprompts}.
-It is important to mention the clear distinction between our first task prompt and the remaining three: While prompt number one represents a case of explicit bias, the remaining three prompts measure implicit bias.
-Furthermore, in the case of pronouns, "they" does not directly imply that a person is not male or female, but can also be used to refer to an arbitrary person whose gender is unknown, while the set of expressions attributed to the "diverse" group in task prompt number one directly imply that the referenced person identifies as neither female nor male.
-Therefore, we look at the results of these setups separately in our evaluation in Section \ref{sec:evaluation}.